Firth of Forth: History

+Construction of the Forth Bridge, a railway bridge, began in 1882 and was opened on 4 March 1890 carrying the Edinburgh–Aberdeen line.

+The youngest person to swim across the Firth of Forth was 13-year-old Joseph Feeney, who accomplished the feat in 1933.
+In October 1936, the Kincardine Bridge opened.

+On 4 September 1964, the Forth Road Bridge opened.
 From 1964 to 1982, a tunnel existed under the Firth of Forth, dug by coal miners to link the Kinneil colliery on the south side of the Forth with the Valleyfield colliery on the north side.
 This is shown in the 1968 educational film Forth – Powerhouse for Industry.
-The shafts leading into the tunnel were filled and capped with concrete when the tunnel was closed, and it is believed to have filled with water or collapsed in places.
+The shafts leading into the tunnel were filled and capped with concrete when the tunnel was closed, and it is believed to have flooded with water or collapsed in places.

+In January 1987, the first Loony Dook event took place.
+During this event, individuals dive or wade into the Forth on New Years Day.

+On 27 February 2001, a Short 360 owned by the Scottish airline Loganair operating as Flight 670A ditched into the Firth of Forth after both of the plane's engines torque went to zero.
+After a mayday call was initiated, the plane crashed into the water, all happening within the flight's phase of climbing to standard altitude.
+The only two occupants aboard, the captain and first officer, died in the accident.
+The crash was due to a lack of an established procedure for the flight crew to add engine air intake covers in adverse, windy, weather conditions.

 In July 2007, a hovercraft passenger service completed a two-week trial between Portobello, Edinburgh and Kirkcaldy, Fife.
-The trial of the service (marketed as "Forthfast") was hailed as a major operational success, with an average passenger load of 85 percent.
+The trial of the service (marketed as "Forthfast") was hailed as a major operational success, with an average passenger load of 85 per cent.
 It was estimated the service would decrease congestion for commuters on the Forth road and rail bridges by carrying about 870,000 passengers each year.
-Despite its initial success, the project was cancelled in December, 2011.
+Despite its initial success, the project was cancelled in December 2011.